 - 1. Ask the person to remove their shoes, any headwear and hair accessories. - 2.
-Using a stadiometer steel ruler or measuring tape placed against a solid wall, ask the person to stand against the wall. - 3.
-Ask the person to place their feet together as closely as possible.
+Using a stadiometer or steel ruler or measuring tape placed against a solid wall, ask the person to stand against the wall. - 3.
+Ask the person to place their feet together as closely as they are able.
 Face directly ahead, arms hung loosely by the sides of the body.
-Their heels, buttocks and upper back should be in contact with the wall as closely as possible. - 4.
+Their heels, buttocks and upper back should be in contact with the wall as closely as they can. - 4.
 Record the height from the floor to the highest point of the head.